Why is it essential to wash your Locks properly?

 ❌ Using shampoos that are too rich or creamy

-❌ Not drying the locs completely
+❌ Not completely drying the Locks

-❌ Using too many products after washing
+❌ Accumulating too many products after washing

-These mistakes weaken locs and encourage buildup.
+These mistakes weaken the Locks and promote residue buildup.

 - Remove visible lint

-- Make sure your scalp is accessible
+- Check that your scalp is accessible

 👉 This step allows for a more effective wash and a faster rinse.

-The best shampoo for locs should be:
+The best shampoo for Locks must be:

 - ✔ Residue-free (easy to rinse)